Thulluru-Prem-Chand/kitchen-Monitoring-Alert-System/README.md

 # Kitchen-Monitoring-Alert-System
-IOT Project at MSME Vishakpatnam
+Arduino Project at MSME Vishakpatnam

 ### Plannig of Design Circuit of HMAS
 - **Design 1:**